 Which One Won in the Battles Between Iran and Greece?

 The first war between Iran and Greece during the reign of King Xerxes was the War of Thermopylae.
 The Greek army, who could not face the Iranians, built a trench in a narrow strait called Thermopylae and waited for the Iranian forces.
-However, the commander of the Iranian army, planning a war policy, along with a small number of military forces, reached the back of the Greek army and defeated them.
+However, the commander of the Iranian army, planning a war policy, along with a few military forces, reached the back of the Greek army and defeated them.
 In this way, Iran won the first battle.

 After Iranian forces captured Athens, there was no trace of resistance in Athens, and Iranian naval forces had conquered the seas, But "Themistocles" trapped the Iranian navy in the Salamis passage and imposed another war on the Iranian troops.
 In this battle, the Iranian army was defeated due to unfamiliarity with this passage and the conspiracy of spies.